Documents & Organization

 Smart Guides look at common sizes and distances on the canvas and offer “snap” suggestions when the object’s distance from other objects seems important.
-It uses Force Touch feedback so you can feel when something lines up.
-New in 7: Hold option when hovering over an object to find the distance between your selection(s).
+On the Mac, we use Force Touch feedback so you can feel when something lines up.
+New in 7 for Mac: Hold option when hovering over an object to find the distance between your selection(s).

 With the grid turned on, enable Snap to Grid to help with alignment.

 Everything created in OmniGraffle is a vector shape, scalable even to the biggest sizes.
-Keep that vector going by exporting to a few different formats: PDF and EPS.
-(SVG also available in Pro.)
+Keep that vector going by exporting to PDF.
+(SVG and EPS also available in Pro for Mac.)

 Make non-destructive cropping and transparency changes to images directly in your documents.